-- Adjustment to retirement appears to come in stages, with a 3-5 year “honeymoon period” of elation followed by a steep reduction in well being as the reality of retirement settles in, followed by a stable permanent phase.
+Adjustment to retirement appears to come in stages, with a 3-5 year “honeymoon period” of happiness followed by a steep reduction in well being as the reality of retirement settles in, followed by a stable, permanent phase.

-- For some, retirement enhances well-being via reduced stres, increased free time, and a milestone for a lifetime of achievement.
+For some, retirement enhances well-being via reduced stress, increased free time, and a milestone for a lifetime of achievement.
 (Personal note: this is my goal for how I’d like to perceive life post-retirement, how about you?)

-- In some studies, retirement has been shown to relate to lower physical health, expedited aging, to be associated with mental health problems, severe stress and feelings of loneliness and obsolescence.
+In some studies, retirement has been shown to relate to lower physical health, expedited ageing, to be associated with mental health problems, severe stress and feelings of loneliness and obsolescence.
 These adverse effects increase as several years spent in retirement increases.

 The goal is to be intentional in your retirement planning years, with a focus on incorporating “non-financial” elements into your plan to maximize your odds of being in the group which enjoys retirement.